watterott/HDMI-Adapter/src/README.md

 ## Known Issues
+* **Serial Interface:**
+    When the red LED is blinking then the device is in error mode and the serial interface is deactivated.

 * **Windows:**
     Sometimes the USB device of the Caterina Bootloader is not recognized correctly.
     This is the case when *Done uploading.* is not shown after the upload process.